a-h/templ/docs/docs/03-syntax-and-usage/03-attributes.md

 ## JSON attributes

-If you want to pass any JSON object as an attribute value, you need to serialize it into a string.
+To set an attribute's value to a JSON string (e.g. for HTMX's [hx-vals](https://htmx.org/attributes/hx-vals) or Alpine's [x-data](https://alpinejs.dev/directives/data)), serialize the value to a string using a function.

 ```go
 func countriesJSON() string {